 Audience travel is the single most significant source of emissions for live events.
-Many artists can influence how fans travel to events, by inspiring them to choose lower carbon travel options or working with venues and stakeholders to put better policies and facilities in place.
+Many artists can influence in some way how fans travel to events, by inspiring them directly to choose lower carbon travel options or working with venues to put better policies and facilities in place.
 Talk to venues about options and incentives for dedicated coach travel, links to public transport and car share platforms and mapping safe bike lock ups nearby.